BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ## Quick Start Guide
 Setting up this keyboard on your computer is very simple!

-1. (_Optional_) Be logged in to an Administrator account on your computer.
+> **Note:** Be logged in to an Administrator account on your computer.
 Configuring the keyboard will require Administrator permission.
-2. Download [the latest release](https://github.com/BelugaHaechi/US-International-Scientific-Keyboard/releases/latest) to any directory on your computer.
+1. Download [the latest release](https://github.com/BelugaHaechi/US-International-Scientific-Keyboard/releases/latest) to any directory on your computer.
    > **Note:** Releases are named as `KBDUSS` + major version number + minor version letter.
 We will use `KBDUSS**` to represent this below.
 This naming system is in conformity with system files in `C:\Windows\System32\KBD*.dll`.
-3. Open the folder, and run the program `setup.exe` in the folder.
+2. Open the folder, and run the program `setup.exe` in the folder.
 Do not alter or delete any other files in the folder.
-4. Follow the setup instructions that will pop up.
+3. Follow the setup instructions that will pop up.
 At some point, you will be asked for Administrator permission; please allow to continue.
-5. Now the keyboard is installed on your computer!
+4. Now the keyboard is installed on your computer!
 The last step is to enable the layout in Settings.
 	- Open Settings on your computer.
 	- Navigate to `Time & language > Language & region > Keyboards` (this may differ slightly for various Windows versions).
 	- Select `Add a keyboard`, and select `US-International and Scientific keyboard` in the drop-down menu.
 	- (_Optional_) You can now disable the original `US keyboard (QWERTY)`, since its functions could be completely replaced by the new keyboard.
-6. Congratulations!
+5. Congratulations!
 You are now all set to use the US International Scientific keyboard on your computer.

 > **Tip:** You may wish to retain the `KBDUSS**` folder, because it could be used to repair/uninstall the keyboard layout on your computer.